 Last year, Apple won what was perhaps the largest legal victory in its war on Android when a court ruled that Samsung infringed its patents on a significant number of devices and owed the Cupertino company in excess of a billion dollars.
 Today, however, that same judge is vacating $450m from that total until a second damages trial with a new jury can commence.

 When you were in school, you were told you need to learn how to do math the hard way because "you won't always have a calculator on you".
 Well, while we now know that your math teacher was about as good at forward-thinking as the dude who said no one would ever need more than 640k of RAM, there has still always been the problem of more complex expressions, including using constants, fractions, exponents and whatnot.
+Well, while this app won't replace your education on how those concepts work, MyScript Calculator lets you draw your problems rather than type them, making it much easier to get answers to less-than-straightforward expressions.

 Could it be?
 Is Amazon offering another useful app that I actually want to own for the 2nd day in a row?
 That's pretty much a first so far, with the Shazam Encore/SwiftKey tag team being a close second.
 What makes today's deal especially valuable is that there is no free version of Wolfram Alpha at all, so combined with 4.7 stars and over 1,800 reviews in the official Market, getting today's free app right away is pretty much a no-brainer.